sohamphanseiitb/Think-in-Systems/Systems_Theory/more_on_systems.md

 > <blockqoute>"You think you understand <q>two</q> because you understand <q>one</q> and <q>one</q>.
 But you forget you must also understand <q>and</q></blockqoute>.

 So not just elements, but the inter-connections are equally important, and last but not the least, the function the system performs of the purpose it serves.
+Systems can be simple, when we can predict how they will behave in the future, they are complex when we can't.
+Systems can be highly functional.
+Most importantly **Systems can be embedded within other systems, which themselves are a part of a larger system**.

 Let's see some more examples of systems to make the idea, clear and easy to understand.
 In the last post, we looked at a school or an university from a systems perspective.
 Now, lets take a cricket team, or for that matter any sport team.
 Can we dissect and analyze it from the Systems perspective, why not, lets try!